Assemblies

 Programmatically Adding Source Files

 There are several ways to programmatically append source files to a project assembly, all available from the IProjectAssembly.SourceFiles collection.
-One way is to add an ISourceFile instance directly with the Add method.
-Here are the other ways:
+One way is to add an ISourceFile instance directly with the Add

-Member Description
+Member | Description |

-Add Method
+Add Method |

-This method allows the source file key to be specified, and it translates the compilation unit's contents to a set of ITypeDefinition objects.
+Adds an ISourceFile for the specified AST CompilationUnit to the collection.
+This method allows the source file key to be specified, and it translates the compilation unit's contents to a set of ITypeDefinition objects. |

-QueueCode Method
+QueueCode Method |

-The parsing operation will occur in a worker thread and will not block the calling thread as long as an ambient parse request dispatcher is set up.
+Queues parsing for the specified source code using an indicated language, and adds an ISourceFile for the result.
+The parsing operation will occur in a worker thread and will not block the calling thread as long as an ambient parse request dispatcher is set up. |

-QueueFile Method
+QueueFile Method |

-The parsing operation will occur in a worker thread and will not block the calling thread as long as an ambient parse request dispatcher is set up.
+Queues parsing for the specified file using an indicated language, and adds an ISourceFile for the result.
+The parsing operation will occur in a worker thread and will not block the calling thread as long as an ambient parse request dispatcher is set up. |

-This code shows how to queue up parsing to create source files for a project assembly defined in project:
+This code shows how to queue up parsing to create source files for a project assembly defined in project

 project.SourceFiles.QueueCode(cSharpSyntaxLanguage, "MyFile1.cs", "class Foo { public void Bar() {} }");